 But did you know you can also par-bake a pizza crust and freeze it?
 Then, when your future hungry self is ready to eat pizza, just top it and bake, making a pretty fast pizza.

-Why Par-Baking Homemade Pizza Crust?
+Why Par Baking Pizza Crust?

 Since we love pizza but don’t really like using store-bought pre-made crusts, we tried making par-baked crusts and freezing them instead, and it has been a fun experiment.